Devin Vassell NBA Preview vs. the Trail Blazers

 Devin Vassell Insights vs. the Trail Blazers

+- Vassell is responsible for taking 13.1% of his team's field goal attempts this season with 14.4 per game.

-- He's connected on 2.6 threes per game, or 16.9% of his team's makes from beyond the arc this season.
+- Vassell is averaging 7.3 three-point field goal attempts per game this season, which is 16.3% of his team's attempts from beyond the arc.

-- Vassell's opponents, the Trail Blazers, have one of the slowest offensive tempos, ranking 26th, averaging 102.4 possessions per game, while his Spurs average 105.6 per game, which ranks 17th among NBA teams.
+- Vassell's opponents, the Trail Blazers, have a neutral offensive tempo, averaging 102.6 possessions per game, while his Spurs average 105.5 per game, which ranks 12th among NBA teams.

-- The Trail Blazers give up 114.7 points per game, 18th-ranked in the NBA.
+- Allowing 114.8 points per contest, the Trail Blazers are the 18th-ranked squad in the NBA defensively.

-- On the boards, the Trail Blazers have given up 44.9 rebounds per game, which puts them 24th in the NBA.
+- Allowing 44.8 rebounds per game, the Trail Blazers are the 23rd-ranked squad in the NBA.

-- Giving up 26.6 assists per contest, the Trail Blazers are the 17th-ranked squad in the league.
+- Allowing 26.8 assists per game, the Trail Blazers are the 18th-ranked team in the NBA.

-- The Trail Blazers are the second-ranked squad in the league at allowing threes, giving up 10.7 made 3-pointers per game.
+- The Trail Blazers are the second-ranked team in the league at allowing threes, giving up 10.7 made 3-pointers per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!